-4. Regulation
+Regulation

-Market Review: Although the South African telecommunications market continues to be one of the most developed and advanced on the African continent, there are still gaps on the supply side (encompassing both infrastructural and regulatory issues) that constrain the creation of the affordable backbone and services required to develop a digital economy.
-To deal with supply-side gaps, ICASA must create a fair, competitive environment for multiple players in the market by publishing the findings of its market review and applying the necessary pro-competitive remedies, in particular with regard to entities enjoying significant market power.
+Market Review: Although the South African telecommunications market continues to be relatively developed and advanced compared to the other countries on the African continent, there are still gaps on the supply side (encompassing both infrastructural and regulatory issues) that constrain the creation of the affordable backbone and services required to develop a digital economy.
+To deal with supply-side gaps, ICASA must create a fair, competitive environment for multiple players in the market by publishing the findings of its market review and applying the necessary procompetitive remedies, in particular with regard to entities enjoying significant market power.
 Care should be taken not to repeat the experience with the previous two market reviews, which were undertaken at significant public cost but on which the Council never made a determination.